 - Preheat oven to 450.
 Line a large rimmed baking sheet with unbleached parchment paper.

 - PREPARE BROCCOLI: Wash broccoli.
 Trim the woody outer layer of the stem with a paring knife.
 Discard.
-Cut the stalks into 1/4" rounds and then slice, or pick apart, the florets.
+Cut the stalks into ¼" rounds and then slice, or pick apart, the florets.
 The stalk "rounds" will cook up nicely and be just as tasty as the florets.
 Alternately, save the stalks to make into "rice" for another recipe.
 Place the trimmed broccoli into a large bowl.

-- In a small bowl, whisk together oil, lemon zest and juice, salt, onion powder, parsley, dill and crushed pepper.
+- In a small bowl, whisk together oil, lemon zest and juice, crushed garlic, salt, onion powder, parsley, dill and crushed pepper.
 Pour dressing over broccoli and mix well.
 Take a minute to be sure all broccoli is evenly coated with oil mixture.

 - Spread broccoli onto prepared pan in one layer.
 If your pan isn’t large enough to hold broccoli in single layer, prepare another pan and divide amongst the two pans.